On Shimura's isomorphism and $(\Gamma, G)$-bundles on the upper-half plane: Introduction

 where $\Ad\rho$ is the composition of $\rho$ and the adjoint representation of $G$ in $\mathfrak{g}$, such that for every cusp $\tau_{i}\in\RR\cup\{\infty\}$,

 where the limit is understood to be taken within a fundamental region $\mathfrak{F}$.
-The spaces $\mathfrak{S}_{2}(\Ga,\Ad\rho)$ of cusp forms of weight 2 (and of arbitrary positive even weight) were introduced by Shimura \cite{Shimura71}, are finite dimensional, and thanks to the Killing form, admit a Hermitian inner product generalizing the Petersson inner product \cite{Petersson40, Petersson48}.
+The spaces $\mathfrak{S}_{2}(\Ga,\Ad\rho)$ of cusp forms of weight 2 (and of arbitrary positive even weight) were introduced by Shimura \cite{Shimura71}, are finite dimensional, and thanks to the Killing form in $\mathfrak{g}$, admit a Hermitian inner product generalizing the Petersson inner product \cite{Petersson40, Petersson48}.

 The author's interest in the subject stems from the humble realization that the theory of moduli of vector bundles with parabolic structures over Riemann surfaces, as in the work of Narasimhan-Mehta-Seshadri \cite{N-S65, MS80}, can be fully understood in terms of complex analysis on the upper half-plane, and more concretely, the harmonic theory for families of Cauchy-Riemann operators.
-Such a complex-analytic approach has been pursued, for instance, in \cite{TZ07}, and is sufficiently flexible to allow the replacement of the groups $\Ur\subset\GL(r,\CC)$, by general simple pairs $U\subset G$, and their corresponding geometric structures.
+Such a complex-analytic approach, already implicit in the seminal work of Andr\'e Weil \cite{Weil38}, has been pursued, for instance, in \cite{TZ07}, and is sufficiently flexible to allow the replacement of the groups $\Ur\subset\GL(r,\CC)$, by general simple pairs $U\subset G$, and their corresponding geometric structures.
 These are the objects we will concentrate our attention on in this paper.